Lightning-AI/pytorch-lightning/docs/source/new-project.rst

 Step 2: Fit with Lightning Trainer
 **********************************

 First, define the data however you want.
-Lightning just needs a :class:`~torch.utils.data.DataLoader` for any split you want (train/val/test).
+Lightning just needs a :class:`~torch.utils.data.DataLoader` for the train/val/test splits.

 .. code-block:: python